 Informed consent for the sequencing of highly penetrant disease genes has been conducted since the mid-1990s in the contexts of known or suspected inherited diseases within selected families.
 However, the best methods and approaches for educating and counseling individuals about the potential benefits, limitations, and harms of genetic testing to facilitate informed decisions have not been fully elucidated or adequately tested.
 New informed consent challenges arise as NGS technologies are applied in clinical and research settings.
 Challenges to facilitating informed consent include the following:

-Refer to the Levels of Evidence for Cancer Genetics Studies summary for more information on the levels of evidence utilized in the PDQ cancer genetics summaries.
+Refer to the Levels of Evidence for Cancer Genetics Studies summary for more information about the levels of evidence used in the PDQ Cancer Genetics summaries.

 Resource | Description |